kpearson/vimfiles/README.md

 ## Vimrc

 Symlink `vimrc` to the root directory as `.vimrc`.

-> If these vimfiles were brought in with my [Dotfiles](www.github.com/kpearson/dotfiles) install script, this is already taken care of.

 The vimrc file is split up across multiple files in two directories, `rcfiles` and `rcplugins`.
 The file are organized by plugin and contain plugin specific